Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 i.
 Cost

-As we have outlined above, solid wood is typically more expensive than wood veneer.
+As we have outlined above, across the same species solid wood is more expensive than wood veneer.

 ii.
 Instability

-For a furniture maker, instabilty is one of the major drawbacks.
+For a furniture maker, this is one of the major drawbacks.

 Solid wood is a wholly natural product.
 It is affected by changes in humidity and temperature.

-Over time wood can warp, crack and split, either shrinking or expanding dependent on the environment.
+Over time wood can warp, crack and split as it either shrinks or expands in certain environments.

-Protective oils and waxes can lessen but not wholly eliminate this effect.
+Oils and waxes can lessen but not eliminate this effect.

-This is why, for example, solid wood doors are made up of frames and panels (see illustration above), the latter ‘floating’ freely to accommodate seasonal expansion and contraction.
+This is why, for example, solid wood doors are made up of frames and panels, the latter ‘floating’ freely to accommodate seasonal expansion and contraction.

 Because of this, certain furniture designs just aren’t achievable in solid wood alone.